grafana/grafana/docs/sources/administration/set-up-for-high-availability.md

 **Legacy dashboard alerts**

-Legacy grafana alerting supports a limited form of high availability.
+Legacy Grafana alerting supports a limited form of high availability.
 In this model, [alert notifications]({{< relref "../alerting/old-alerting/notifications.md" >}}) are deduplicated when running multiple servers.
-This means all alerts are executed on every server but alert notifications are only sent once per alert.
+This means all alerts are executed on every server, but alert notifications are only sent once per alert.
 Grafana does not support load distribution between servers.

 ## Grafana Live